-• Implement the selected model in each Tier I and Tier II school it commits to serve;

-- Conduct LEA-level activities designed to support implementation of the selected school intervention models in the LEA's Tier I and Tier II schools; and - Support school improvement activities, at the school or LEA level, for each Tier III school identified in the LEA's application. - The LEA must include a budget and budget narrative to support each line item.
+- Implement the selected model in each Priority school it commits to serve; - Conduct LEA-level activities designed to support implementation of the selected school intervention models in the LEA's Priority schools; and - Support school improvement activities, at the school or LEA level, for each Tier III school identified in the LEA's application. - The LEA must include a budget and budget narrative to support each line item.

-Note: An LEA's budget should cover three years of full implementation and be of sufficient size and scope to implement the selected school intervention model in each Tier I and Tier II school the LEA commits to serve.
+Note: An LEA's budget should cover three years of full implementation and be of sufficient size and scope to implement the selected school intervention model in each Priority school the LEA commits to serve.
 Any funding for activities during the pre-implementation period must be included in the first year of the LEA;s three-year budget plan.

-An LEA's budget for each year may not exceed the number of Tier I, Tier II, and Tier III schools it commits to serve multiplied by \$2,000,000 or no more than \$6,000,000 over three years.
+An LEA's budget for each year may not exceed \$2,000,000 per school per year it commits to serve or no more than \$6,000,000 over three years.